Frequently Asked Questions/ General Info

 A: Depending on the season there are a large number of recreational and educational activities that visitors can enjoy.
 Here are a few activities available throughout the year:

 - Visitors can use the trail system to hike, run, or walk through the property in a beautiful natural setting.
 In the summer months, cross country running/walking, biking, picnicking, bird watching, plant identification, and more are all options many people enjoy.
 In winter, visitors enjoy cross country skiing, snowshoeing, hiking, finding wildlife tracks, and other outdoor recreation.

 - There are a number of informational signs located at different parts of the property that not only have interesting local information, but also activity suggestions as well that can be completed at each station.
 A map of the trails and signs is available online.

 - Tables are available throughout several areas of the property for visitors who wish to enjoy a picnic.
 Visitors are also welcome to bring their own folding chairs, blankets, etc. to have a picnic in areas that do not have tables available.

-- Bring frisbees, balls, jump ropes, kites, sleds, snowshoes, or other toys to enjoy outdoors with friends and family.
+- Bring frisbees, balls, jump ropes, kites, or other toys to enjoy outdoors with friends and family.
 The Foundation area and other areas of the property have plenty of space for many families to play.
 In order to allow everyone to enjoy a peaceful setting, no drone use at Sheep Pasture, please.